Wanted: Language Arts Coach

 The Arrow is one part of a three-part complete writing and language arts curriculum, meeting the need for instruction in writing mechanics and the reading and study of quality literature.

-A three-part Brave Writer writing program for 3rd-6th grades includes:
+A three-part Brave Writer writing program for ages 11–12 includes:

-- A tool for literature and mechanics: punctuation, grammar, spelling, literary style.
+- A tool for mechanics and literature: punctuation, grammar, spelling, literary style.
 (Arrow)

 - A tool that teaches the writing process for original writing (The Writer’s Jungle).